bob123456678/TrainControl/Readme.md

 **Limitations:**

 * Central Station IP address must be manually entered the first time you run TrainControl (recommend configuring a static IP in your router)
-* Central Station track diagrams can only be downloaded from the CS2, not CS3 (local layout files can be created/used with a CS3 if desired)
+* Central Station track diagrams require a CS2, or CS3 v2.5+ (local layout files can be created/used with older CS3s if desired)

 ## License & Contact